 Exact Sciences (www.exactsciences.com) is a molecular diagnostics company that specialises in the detection of early-stage cancers.
 Its initial focus was on the early detection and prevention of colorectal cancer and, in 2014, it launched Cologuard, the first stool DNA test for colorectal cancer.
-EWI's manager observes that Guardant Health has been trying to break into the colorectal cancer testing market, which it thinks created an overhang in Exact Sciences' stock, depressing the share price.
+EWI's manager observes that Guardant Health has been trying to break into the colorectal cancer testing market.
+This created an overhang in Exact Sciences' stock, depressing the share price.
 However, EWI's manager comments that data from the results of Guardant Health's 'Guardant Reveal' blood test were not as good as the market had hoped and were on a par with existing modalities.
-It believes that this this helped to trigger a rebound in Exact Sciences stock.
+This helped trigger a rebound in Exact Sciences stock.